-Anzac Day Dawn Service Address, 2014
+Anzac Day 2014: Dawn Service commemorative address

 Fellow Australians, as we stand together on this hallowed ground in the cold and dark of another Anzac Day dawning, I feel an overwhelming sense of pride.
 Pride in what we have accomplished as a nation with great due to the sacrifice of so many, and so evident around us in the memorials of our past wars and conflicts.
 Looking out from our national memorial towering behind me are the faces of our most recent heroes.
 Men who like their forefathers believed that our safety, our freedom, and our way of life were worth all and more than their own suffering and loss.
 Proud, willing, capable Australians who did what needed to be done.